codingforentrepreneurs/launch-with-code/README.md

 Launch with Code
 ================

-Launch with Code is a step-by-step guide to doing a email marketing pre-launch campaign just like _example coming soon_.
+Launch with Code is a step-by-step guide to doing a email marketing pre-launch campaign just like [SwiftForEntrepreneurs.com](http://swiftforentrepreneurs.com/) and [LaunchWithCode.com](http://launchwithcode.com).

 ## Lecture Code